nutonomy/AVCDL/README.md

 The **AVCDL** is a set of identified processes, requirements of those processes, generated products, and mappings from the generated products to their corresponding certification standard (**ISO/SAE 21434**, **UNECE WP.29**) work products: for the purpose of ensuring the creation of secure systems.
-It is intended to support auditing of the development process in the area of cybersecurity as specified in those standards.

 ## Where to Start